 “Yeah, I get that a lot.
 Not too many Walters under sixty.”
 Walter was again rewarded with a smile.

-“What were you singing before I interrupted?”
-Amber asked.
+“What were you singing before I interrupted?” she asked.

 “A song I’m working on.”

-“So you’ve already heard about me?
-That’s been happening a lot with the new people lately and I’m not sure how I feel about it yet.”
+“So, you’ve already heard about me then?”
+It had been happening a lot with the new people lately and Walter wasn’t sure how he felt about it yet.

-“Not exactly.
-But I wouldn’t call them flattering to a woman who has a fiancé.”
+“Not exactly,” she said raising her eyebrows, “but I wouldn’t call them flattering to a woman who has a fiancé.”

-“Just sorority girls who don’t mind you’re sleeping with them all simultaneously?”
+“Just former sorority girls who don’t mind you’re sleeping with them all simultaneously?”

 Walter cleared his throat uncomfortably.
 “I’m always safe,” he said.
 “We’re just trying to find a little fun in this hellhole.”